petig1-prog/challenge/README.md

 $\sigma^2(z) = \sigma_0^2 + \frac{(z-z_0)^2}{2}$

-where $z = x/\sqrt{T}$, and $x$ is the log price change over a period $T$, adjusted for drift (in theory $z_0=0$ but it is included to account for small asymmetries).
+where $z = x/\sqrt{T}$, and $x$ is the log price change over a period $T$, adjusted for drift (the parameter $z_0$ accounts for small asymmetries).
 The figure above illustrates q-variance for stocks from the S&P 500, and periods $T$ of 1-26 weeks.
 Blue points are variance vs $z$ for individual periods, blue line is average variance as a function of $z$, red line is the q-variance curve.
-Read the [Q-Variance Wilmott paper](Q-Variance_Wilmott_July2025.pdf) for more details.
+Read the [Q-Variance Wilmott paper](Q-Variance_Wilmott_July2025.pdf) for more details and examples.

 Q-variance is not an obscure phenomenon, it is a basic property of volatility, which affects everything from option pricing to how we measure and talk about volatility.
+Modelling volatility without it is like modelling the arc of a cannonball, not as a parabola, but as a straight line plus noise (not recommended).

 To take part in the challenge, use your model to produce a long time series of simulated price data, and score it as described below.

 ## Repository Contents

 The repository contains:
-- Parquet file in three parts containing price data for 352 stocks from the S&P 500 (stocks with less than 25 years of data excluded)
+- Parquet file in three parts containing price data for 352 stocks from the S&P 500 (stocks with less than $\sim 25$ years of data excluded)
 - Full dataset generator `data_loader.py` to show how the data was generated
 - Baseline model fit `baseline/baseline_fit.py`
 - Figures showing q-variance and R² value for the actual data
 - Scoring engine `code/score_submission.py` for your model
 - Jupyter notebook `notebooks/qvariance_single.ipynb` showing how to compute q-variance for a single asset

-The dataset used as a benchmark is for 352 stocks from the S&P 500 (>25 year history), with periods T of 1–26 weeks.
+The dataset used as a benchmark is for 352 stocks from the S&P 500, with periods T of 1–26 weeks.

 Columns: ticker (str), date (date), T (int), sigma (float, annualized vol), z (float, scaled log return).